k2view-academy/K2View-Academy/articles/TDM/tdm_architecture/01_tdm_architecture.md

 - The testing environments are located in NY, TX, and CA (DC3).
 - The testing environments in CA need to get the CRM and Billing data from NY, and the Ordering and Ticketing data from TX.

-One of the main challenges when  running a data transmission over the network is the performance of the data transmission.
-Getting data from a distant location may be time-consuming.
+One of the main challenges when  running data transmission over a network is ensuring the performance of the data transmission.
+Obtaining data from a remote location can be time-consuming.

 K2view TDM architecture ensures efficient and quick data transmission between different locations.
 The following diagram is an example of the TDM architecture in a multi-DC topography:

 ![tdm multi DCs](images/tdm_multi_dc_architecture.png)

-- Each Data Center (DC) has its own Fabric and Cassandra nodes.
+- Each Data Center (DC) has its Fabric and Cassandra nodes.
 - The data is extracted from the source **locally on each DC** and is stored in Fabric.
 Fabric uses Cassandra as a storage layer for the entities.
 - The data is distributed automatically by Cassandra between DCs.
 - The data **load** is executed in the **target’s DC** and accesses the entities in the **local Fabric nodes**.
 Note that if the entity needs to be synced from the source by the load task, the sync (extract) runs on the database of the source using a [remote GET LUI command](/articles/02_fabric_architecture/04_fabric_commands.md#remote-get-and-getf-commands).

 ## TDM  - Data Provisioning Flow

-In general, data provisioning is divided into 2 main sections:
+In general, data provisioning is divided into two main sections:
 -   Data provisioning requests are created by a [TDM task](/articles/TDM/tdm_overview/02_tdm_glossary.md#task).
-The TDM task is created by a user via the TDM Portal and is saved in the TDM DB.
+The TDM task is created by a user through the TDM Portal and is stored in the TDM database.
 The TDM task specifies the **what** and **when** details of the data request:
-    - **What** - a Business Entity to be provisioned such as customer, employee, order, product, source and target environments, subset of entities, and general request parameters like Sync mode.
+    - **What** - a Business Entity to be provisioned, such as customer, employee, order, product, source, and target environments, a subset of entities, and general request parameters like Sync mode.
     - **When** - when a task has to be executed.
 Execute either by a request or by setting scheduling parameters for periodical task execution.
 -   Task execution - a task can be executed manually via the **TDM Portal** or periodically via the **TDM Scheduler** process based on predefined scheduling parameters.